-Letter Details Δ vaadmin takes over the installation process after the initial deployment is finished.
+Figure 3-1 Filr Administrators: Their Purposes, Passwords, and the Interfaces They Use vaadmin takes over the installation process after the initial deployment is finished.
 It then configures appliance services so that they are fully operational.

 You use this administrative user whenever appliance settings need to be changed or adjusted.
 Installing certificates and licenses, adjusting the network configuration, and setting up Filr clustering are just a few of the tasks that you use vaadmin to perform.

-Letter Details

-B After the appliances are fully operational, most of the administrative work is accomplished using the Filr admin user account.
+After the appliances are fully operational, most of the administrative work is accomplished using the Filr admin user account.

 The first time you log in, the username/password are admin/admin.
 You are prompted to change this.
-See "Changing the Filr Administrator Password" in the Novell Filr 1.1 Administration Guide
+See "Changing the Filr Administrator User ID or Password" in the Novell Filr 1.2 Administration Guide.

 You use this administrative user to do the following:

-Import (synchronize) users and groups from LDAP identity stores
+- Import (synchronize) users and groups from LDAP identity stores

-Create additional Filr users
+- Create additional Filr users

-Set up My Files personal storage
+- Set up My Files personal storage

-Set up Net Folders
+- Set up Net Folders

-Set synchronization schedules
+- · Set synchronization schedules

-Manage access
+- Manage access

-Manage quotas
+- Manage quotas

-Manage shares
+- Manage shares

-G Novell Filr and the appliances associated with it are special-purpose virtual machines.
-They are designed to be configured and managed using the Web-based management consoles (above) Although it is possible to access the appliance using the terminal prompt or through an SSH connection, Novell strongly discourages this practice because it can result in service disruption or more serious problems, including data loss.
+Novell Filr and the appliances associated with it are special-purpose virtual machines.
+They are designed to be configured and managed using the Web-based management consoles (above).
+Although it is possible to access the appliance using the terminal prompt or through an SSH connection, Novell strongly discourages this practice because it can result in service disruption or more serious problems, including data loss.

 If you contact Novell Support with a Filr support incident, you might be asked to access the appliance's terminal prompt as the root user.
 Otherwise, there are no Filr administrative tasks that involve root or the bash interface.

-3.2 Womony Э יאי
+3.2 Ganglia Appliance Monitoring